 Institutional approval: If the department gives its approval of the application, then the application will be sent for institutional approval a minimum of one week before the funding body's deadline.
 This approval stage is the last before applications are submitted to the funding body.

-In the event that you receive referees' reports on your application and are invited to provide a response, you should send those reports and a proposed response to the Head of Research Facilitation immediately, who will provide feedback on the proposed response.
+In the event that you receive referees' reports on your application and are invited to provide a response, you should send those reports and a proposed response to research facilitation immediately, who will provide feedback on the proposed response.